-- activities that would normally be classified as business-as-usual, or part of a UKOT government's core functions (such as full-time staff salaries or routine management activities); - Note that funding might be used for discrete pieces of work that provide data to feed into core activities, for example, mapping OT priority habitats and soils to inform future environmental management. - research; under Darwin Plus Local some short-term research activities may be eligible under certain circumstances outlined above; - ongoing maintenance of habitats or protection of species; - work where the main focus is not on biodiversity or the natural environment, such as built heritage, waste, or renewable energy; - where a project is generating an income or profit, you are expected to re-invest the money into the project or local environment or return it to the Fund Administrator.
+- activities that would normally be classified as business-as-usual, or part of a UKOT government's core functions (such as full-time staff salaries or routine management activities); - Note that funding might be used for discrete pieces of work that provide data to feed into core activities, for example, mapping OT priority habitats and soils to inform future environmental management. - research; under Darwin Plus Local some short-term research activities may be eligible under certain circumstances outlined above; - ongoing maintenance of habitats or protection of species; - work where the main focus is not on biodiversity or the natural environment, such as built heritage, waste, or renewable energy.